 Botox™ relaxes wrinkle-producing facial muscles at the point of injection.
 These injection points are around deep lines and wrinkles, such as crow’s feet, forehead furrows, and smile lines.
 Botox™ does not affect other muscles involved in overall facial expressions.
 You will still be able to display a wide range of expressions.

-If you are interested in any of the above treatments or have questions about Botox™, give us a call at San Antonio Office Phone Number 210-496-2639 to schedule a consult.
+If you are interested in any of the above treatments or have questions about Botox™, give us a call at Remington Oaks Medical Building Phone Number 210-496-2639 to schedule a consult.
 We look forward to making you look and feel beautiful with Botox™ treatments!